punithgj/badminton-game/README.md

 Back-to-Back Clear ( + service )
 Front-to-Front Drop
 Intermediate Shot (medium power)

 CONTROLS

 LEFT PLAYER
- a and d for LEFT AND RIGHT MOVEMENT respectively space for JUMP q for BACK-TO-BACK CLEAR SHOT e for FRONT-TO-FRONT DROP SHOT t for INTERMEDIATE SHOT (MEDIUM POWER)
+ 1.a and d for LEFT AND RIGHT MOVEMENT respectively

+ 2.space for JUMP

+ 3.q for BACK-TO-BACK CLEAR SHOT

+ 4.e for FRONT-TO-FRONT DROP SHOT

+ 5.t for INTERMEDIATE SHOT (MEDIUM POWER)

 RIGHT PLAYER

- arrow left key and arrow right key for LEFT AND RIGHT MOVEMENT respectively
+ 1.arrow left key and arrow right key for LEFT AND RIGHT MOVEMENT respectively

- arrow up key for JUMP
+ 2.arrow up key for JUMP

- 4 for BACK-TO-BACK CLEAR SHOT
+ 3. 4 for BACK-TO-BACK CLEAR SHOT

- 5 for FRONT-TO-FRONT DROP SHOT
+ 4. 5for FRONT-TO-FRONT DROP SHOT

- + for INTERMEDIATE SHOT (MEDIUM POWER)
+ 5. + for INTERMEDIATE SHOT (MEDIUM POWER)